 Does Falling Behind When Studying Harm the Future Career?

-Students can be roughly divided into two categories where one doesn’t care much about their academic performance, and another is obsessed with grades.
+Students can be roughly divided into two categories: one doesn’t care much about their academic performance, and another is obsessed with grades.
 As you might have guessed, the truth is somewhere in between.
 Of course, it is crucial to get educated because the modern labor market is extremely competitive.
-Only people who possess a wider range of advantages and skills can count on the place under the sun.
+Only people with a wider range of advantages and skills can count on the place under the sun.

 It is one of the reasons why some young people reach out to professional writing services and order an essay on project management or any other subjects when they are short on time to do everything themselves.
 Indeed, students who fail to meet deadlines find themselves in trouble because it is one of the greatest sins in the academic environment.
 Nonetheless, is it worth worrying so much about grades?
 Can they somehow affect your career prospects?
 It is a multifaceted question we’ve to explore.